thoerni/ccomp/README.md

 ### Linux Setup
 - [install ccomp](https://github.com/thoerni/ccomp/releases/tag/0.1.0) (`wget https://github.com/thoerni/ccomp/releases/download/0.1.0/ccomp` to download it via the terminal)
-- make sure the file is an executable `chmod +x ccomp`
+- make sure the file is an executable (`chmod +x ccomp`)
-- move the installed file into /usr/local/bin/ `mv ccomp /usr/local/bin/`
+- move the installed file into /usr/local/bin/ so you can call it system-wide (`mv ccomp /usr/local/bin/`)